KeplerGO/old-ideas/.github/ISSUE_TEMPLATE.md

-**Description:**
+##### Description

 Your description of the idea at a level that can be broadly understood by a broad but advanced audience.
 .
 .
 .
 .

 ##### Benefits